DeloitteDigitalDC/REX/README.md

 Our technical architect, DevOps engineer, and frontend web developers kicked off Sprint 0 as soon as we got underway.
 Our team spun up the source repository, created the app scaffolding and set up the build pipeline [(as seen here)](https://github.com/DeloitteDigitalDC/REX/blob/master/evidence/ReX-DevOps.pdf).

 During our sprints the frontend web developers implemented and constructed unit tests for the identified user stories and delivery manager coordinated the creation of functional tests and automation [(seen here)](https://github.com/DeloitteDigitalDC/REX/tree/master/evidence/quality-assurance), and all tests were run as an integral part of our build pipeline.
-Our entire application stacked leverages free and/or open source technologies like Angular and Node, and we used containerized deployment techniques using Docker to package our application and associated dependencies.
+Our entire application stack leverages free and/or open source technologies like Angular and Node, and we used containerized deployment techniques using Docker to package our application and associated dependencies.

 ## 4. Deploy